ezagainov/dokan-torrentfs/README.md

 # dokan-torrentfs
-Delphi realisation of torrent filesystem using Dokany
+Delphi realization of torrent filesystem using Dokany